 The expat community in Medellín is likely much smaller and unfortunately there aren’t statistics for Medellín.
 However, I would estimate there may be less than 4,000 expats from North America and Europe living in Medellín.
 In addition, the expats in Medellín are less noticeable in the much larger city of Medellín.

 However, both places have active expat populations that are fairly well organized.
-Medellín has large expat groups on Facebook like Medellin Expats and Digital Nomads Medellin that are active with several thousand members each.
+Medellín has several large expat groups on Facebook that are very active including:

 Panama also has a sizeable Expats in Panama Facebook group with over 6,500 members that is active.